- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 MRI scans use radio waves and strong magnets instead of x-rays, therefore there is no radiation exposure.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 A contrast material called gadolinium is often injected into a vein before the scan to better show details.

 MRI scans take longer than CT scans – often up to an hour.
 You may have to lie inside a narrow tube, which can upset people with a fear of enclosed spaces.
 Newer, more open MRI machines can sometimes be used instead.
-The machine also makes buzzing and clicking noises, so some centers provide earplugs to block this noise out.
+The machine also makes buzzing and clicking noises, so some centers provide earplugs or music to block this noise out.

 MRI scans are very sensitive to movement and moving during the scanning process produces artifacts that make interpretation difficult.
-Because people are constantly swallowing and unconsciously moving their voice box and swallowing structures (and therefore their thyroid gland and surrounding lymph nodes, CT of the neck is the preferred cross sectional study of the neck in patients with a diagnosis of papillary thyroid cancer.
+Because people are constantly swallowing and unconsciously moving their voice box and swallowing structures (and therefore their thyroid gland and surrounding lymph nodes, CT of the neck is our preferred cross sectional study of the neck in patients with a diagnosis of papillary thyroid cancer.

 Positron emission tomography (PET)/CT scan